MdevDigitalInc/quick-exit-button/README.md

 QEB is a button to redirect a website and remove traces from the history after being pressed.

 ## How it works ✏️
 QEB works by utilizing an IFFE (pronounced "iffy").
 An IFFE is an *Immediately Invoked Function Expression* that runs as soon as a website loads.
-IFFE's reduces clutter in the global scope because all variables and functions within it are not visible outside of its scope.
+IFFE's reduce clutter in the global scope because all variables and functions within it are not visible outside of its scope.

-The functions inside the IFFE consists of three functions.
-The first is a function to replace the active window with a redirected website.
-Because the URL is being replaced with a new one, the entry is **not** saved in the browser's history, which also means that when the button is pressed, the back button **won't** go anywhere.
-The next function attaches an event handler to the button.
-The third function loads the page in an efficient manner.
+An inital onload function runs the initializing function 'init()' when the page first opens up.
+The functions inside the IFFE for the QEB consists a function and two event listeners.
+First, the main function 'exit()' replaces the active window with a redirected website.
+Because the URL is being replaced with a new one, the entry is **not** saved in the browser's history.
+JavaScript is not able to completely manipulate the user's browsing history.
+Next, the first event listener attaches a mouse click and the 'exit()' function with the actual HTML button.
+The second event listener waits for a keypress (designated in the script file), checks if keys are being typed in a textbox, and if the page has the QEB present on the page.
+If the page does not have the QEB, the function will not execute.

 ## How to use 📍
-Simply add a data attribute to your desired button in the HTML file.
-You will then have to use a `querySelector()` to target your button in the JavaScript.
-Lastly, enter your desired website URL in the `exit()` function.
+1. Enter your desired website URL in the `exit()` function.
+The URL must be enclosed in quotes (either '' or "").
+2. To change which key triggers the 'exit()' function, decide what key you would like to use and then use https://keycode.info to obtain the JavaScript event keycode.
+3. Take this value and replace it with the 81 in 'line 59' and 'line 61'.
+4. To customize the appearance of the button, adjust the color, background, and border properties if desired in the 'init()' function.
+If changed, be sure to copy the same values to 'line 19', 'line 20', and 'line 21'.
+The hovering colours on the button may be changed as well if desired.
+The properties on the hovering will not have to be copied anywhere else.

 ## Resources Used 📚
 1. `https://developer.mozilla.org/en-US/docs/Web/API/Location/replace`